Joe Morgan (baseball manager)

-Joseph Michael Morgan (born November 19, 1930) is an American former infielder, manager, coach and scout in Major League Baseball (MLB).
+Joseph Michael Morgan (November 19, 1930 – September 5, 2026) was an American infielder, manager, coach and scout in Major League Baseball (MLB).
+He played in MLB for the Milwaukee Braves, Kansas City Athletics, Philadelphia Phillies, Cleveland Indians, and St. Louis Cardinals from 1959 to 1964.
+He managed the Boston Red Sox from 1988 to 1991.

 Early life

-A native and lifelong resident of Walpole, Massachusetts, Morgan graduated from Walpole High School and attended Boston College, where he played varsity hockey—he was a center who led the Eagles in points as a junior—as well as baseball.
+A native and lifelong resident of Walpole, Massachusetts, Morgan was born on November 19, 1930, the son of Irish immigrants from County Clare.
+He graduated from Walpole High School and attended Boston College, where he played varsity hockey—he was a center who led the Eagles in points as a junior—as well as baseball.
 Morgan was also elected as team captain for Boston College's baseball team during his junior year.
 He signed his first professional baseball contract on June 20, 1952, with his then-hometown National League team, the Boston Braves.